BARBADOS CROP OVER FESTIVAL

 Today, Crop Over is still an exciting time for Bajans, with numerous fairs and parties held around the island.
 It's also a time for renewing old friendships as thousands of emigrated Bajans return home.

-The festival features something for everyone: music by the Royal Barbados Police Band, donkey-cart rides for the children, exhibits of arts and crafts, and stands selling sugar cakes and mauby (a bitter but refreshing brew made by boiling the bark of the mauby tree with vanilla and spices).
+The Barbados festival features something for everyone: music by the Royal Barbados Police Band, donkey-cart rides for the children, exhibits of arts and crafts, and stands selling sugar cakes and mauby (a bitter but refreshing brew made by boiling the bark of the mauby tree with vanilla and spices).
 Musicians, singers and dancers perform at a folk concert.

-Celebrations are by no means confined to weekends.
+Barbados Crop Over celebrations are by no means confined to weekends.
 Throughout the week, everyone heads to the calypso tents and local nightclubs to listen to their favorite singers.
 (Check the local newspapers to find out where and when the tents will be pitched.)

-| Girl in pink costume.
-Junior Kadooment.
-Barbados Crop Over. |
+Girl in pink costume at Junior Kadooment.

-| Photo © Barb & Ron Kroll |
+Photo © Barb & Ron Kroll

 The children wait like horses behind a gate, shifting from foot to foot, unable to conceal their excitement and eagerness to show off their costumes: Jack & Jill, Little Bo-Peep, the Pied-Piper and a hundred different childhood fantasies – all products, no doubt, of many hours of eyestrain and sore thumbs.

-There are actually two main calypso competitions during Crop Over.
+There are actually two main calypso competitions.
 Pic-o-de-Crop is the formal event, judged by experts according to specified categories, such as lyrics, melody and presentation.
-The Road March or Tune-of-the-Crop, on the other hand, is an event judged by the local people on the final day.
-The tune played most frequently by the bands, during the Grand Kadooment parade, wins the award.
-Occasionally, the same song wins both competitions.
+People's Choice Soca Monarch Competition is an event judged by the local people on the final day.

 Street fair

-On the final Saturday, Spring Garden Highway closes to traffic for the Bridgetown Market.
+On the final weekend, Spring Garden Highway closes to traffic for the Bridgetown Market.
 Stands spring up, selling fish cakes, barbecued chicken and fruit cake.
 Drink stalls outnumber food stands two to one.
 Some stock full bars; others sell Banks beer, cane juice and mauby.

 Local organizations, such as the Lion's Club, operate stands to earn money for their favorite charities.
 Based on the signs, however, the vast majority are run by individuals such as Norma's Pub and Hope's Booze n'Grub.
 The food is good, the prices are reasonable and the sanitation standards are high enough that you don't have to worry about what you eat.